j-hoscilowic/j-hoscilowic.github.io/content/authors/admin/_index.md

 ## About Me

-Jakub Hoscilowicz leads a team of researchers at Samsung R&D Poland, focused on developing AI agents that operate on user devices.
-His other research interests include multimodal LLMs and AI safety & security.
-Jakub's work addresses industrial challenges, driven by his passion for inventing smart solutions to key production problems.
+I lead a team of researchers at Samsung R&D Poland, focused on developing AI Agents for devices such as smartphones.
+My research interests also include Multimodal LLMs and AI Safety & Security.
+I am driven by a passion for creating smart solutions that tackle key production challenges.